 Statehood is in the national news like no other time.
-The House of Representatives made history on June 26th!
-Now, it's on to the Senate.
+The House of Representatives has begun the legislative process!
+Soon, it's on to the Senate.
 Seize this opportunity to amplify our message – DC deserves Statehood!

 Follow our work